THE ENFORCEMENT

 UNMASKING THE REALITY ON BRITISH FARMS

-In the eyes of many, the UK proudly wears the badge of being a nation of animal lovers, championing some of the world's highest animal protection standards.
-However, our data on The Enforcement Problem reveals the harsh truth for so many farmed animals in the UK.
+The UK proudly wears the badge of being a nation of animal lovers, championing some of the world's highest animal protection standards.
+However, our data from our third edition of The Enforcement Problem reveals a much less flattering picture for farmed animals in the UK.
 You can read the full report here

-Our data shows a ratio of one local authority inspector for every 882 farms in 2022 and 874 farms in 2023.
+Our data shows a ratio of one local authority inspector for every 490 farms in 2024.

 What is The Enforcement Problem?